 When you’re setting up a new business, it’s one thing to have a good elevator pitch or a convincing story to tell at a “speed-dating for business funders” event.
 Yet when people want to get serious about investing in your idea, they need something more concrete.
-Your business plan is what you prepare to explain what your business hopes to achieve and how you plan to accomplish your goals.

-What to Include in Your Business Plan
+What to Include in Your Startup's Business Plan

 Executive Summary